gagolews/clustering-benchmarks/.devel/sphinx/weave/external-validity-measures.md

 The scatterplots depicting the reference and a few example partitions of the `wut/x2` {ref}`dataset <sec:suite-v1>` are displayed below.
-We also report the confusion matrices and the values of the validity measures discussed below.
+We also report the confusion matrices and the values of the validity measures discussed in the sequel.